agrbhuvnesh/citrix-k8s-ingress-controller/docs/configure/profiles.md

 ### Prerequisites

 On the Citrix ADC, by default, SSL profile is not enable on the Ingress Citrix ADC.
 Ensure that you manually enable SSL profile on the Citrix ADC.
-Enabling the SSL profile overrides all the existing SSL related setting on the Citrix ADC, for detailed information on SSL profiles, see [SSL profiles](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ssl-profiles.html).
+Enabling the SSL profile overrides all the existing SSL related setting on the Citrix ADC, for detailed information on SSL profiles, see [SSL profiles](https://docs.citrix.com/en-us/citrix-adc/13/ssl/ssl-profiles/ssl-enabling-the-default-profile.html).
+To enable default SSL profile, please run below command on ADC CLI

+set ssl parameter -defaultProfile ENABLED
+    Save your configuration before enabling the Default profile.
+You cannot undo the changes.
+Are you sure you want to enable the Default profile?
+[Y/N]Y
+Done

 SSL profiles are classified into two categories: